-Name Age Position John P. Butler 50 President and Chief Executive Officer; Director Jason A. Amello 46 Senior Vice President, Chief Financial Officer and Treasurer Bradley J. Maroni, M.D.
-62 Senior Vice President and Chief Medical Officer Nicole R. Hadas 42 Senior Vice President, General Counsel and Secretary
+Name Age Position John P. Butler 51 President and Chief Executive Officer; Director Jason A. Amello 47 Senior Vice President, Chief Financial Officer and Treasurer Bradley J. Maroni, M.D.
+63 Senior Vice President and Chief Medical Officer Nicole R. Hadas 43 Senior Vice President, General Counsel and Secretary Michel Dahan 37 Senior Vice President and Chief Business Officer

-John P. Butler joined Akebia as a director in July 2013 and was appointed as the President and Chief Executive Officer of Akebia in August 2013.
-Prior to joining Akebia, from 2011 until 2013, Mr. Butler served as the Chief Executive Officer of Inspiration Biopharmaceuticals, Inc., a biopharmaceutical company that filed for protection under Chapter 11 of the U.S. Bankruptcy Code in October 2012 prior to the successful sale of its hemophilia assets to Cangene Corporation and Baxter International in early 2013.
+John P. Butler joined Akebia as a member of the Board of Directors in July 2013 and was appointed as the President and Chief Executive Officer of Akebia in September 2013.
+Prior to joining Akebia, from 2011 until 2013, Mr. Butler served as the Chief Executive Officer of Inspiration Biopharmaceuticals, Inc., a company that filed for protection under Chapter 11 of the U.S. Bankruptcy Code in October 2012 prior to the successful sale of its hemophilia assets to Cangene Corporation and Baxter International in early 2013 for a total aggregate consideration that could exceed \$1 billion.
 From 1997 to 2011, Mr. Butler held various positions at Genzyme Corporation, a biopharmaceutical company, most recently serving as President of the company's rare genetic diseases business.
 From 2002 until 2010, Mr. Butler led Genzyme's renal division.
-Prior to his work at Genzyme, Mr. Butler held sales and marketing positions at Amgen Inc. and Hoffmann-La Roche.
-Mr. Butler currently serves as the Chairman of the Board of Trustees for the American Kidney Fund and is a member of the Board of Directors of Relypsa, Inc. Mr. Butler received a B.A. in Chemistry from Manhattan College and an M.B.A. from Baruch College, City University of New York.
+Prior to his work at Genzyme, Mr. Butler held sales and marketing positions at Amgen and Hoffmann-La Roche.
+Mr. Butler currently serves as a member of the Board of Trustees for the American Kidney Fund, a member of the Board of Directors of Relypsa, Inc., and Chairman of the Board of Directors of Keryx Biopharmaceuticals, Inc. Mr. Butler received a B.A. in Chemistry from Manhattan College and an M.B.A. degree from Baruch College, City University of New York.
+We believe that Mr. Butler is qualified to serve on our Board of Directors due to his industry experience in the biotechnology sector, particularly his experience working in the renal disease area.

-Jason A. Amello joined Akebia in 2013 and is Senior Vice President, Chief Financial Officer and Treasurer of Akebia.
+Jason A. Amello joined Akebia as Senior Vice President, Chief Financial Officer and Treasurer in 2013.
 Prior to joining Akebia, Mr. Amello served as Executive Vice President, Chief Financial Officer and Treasurer of ZIOPHARM Oncology, Inc., a biopharmaceutical company, from 2012 to 2013.
-From 2000 to 2011, Mr. Amello held various positions at Genzyme Corporation, most recently as Senior Vice President, Corporate Controller and Chief Accounting Officer.
+From 2000 to 2011, Mr. Amello held various positions at Genzyme Corporation, most recently as Senior Vice President, Corporate Controller and Chief Accounting Officer, and led the Strategic Financial Services group through which he served as a key advisor on all of Genzyme's mergers and acquisitions and other strategic transactions.
 Earlier in his career, Mr. Amello spent 10 years in the business advisory and assurance practice of Deloitte, serving in various roles of increasing responsibility through senior manager.
-Mr. Amello currently serves on the Board of Trustees of the New England Baptist Hospital and is a member of the Finance and Investment Committee.
+Mr. Amello currently serves on the Board of Directors of the New England Baptist Hospital and is a member of the Quality of Care Committee and the Finance and Investment Committee.
 Mr. Amello holds a B.A. from Boston College and is a Certified Public Accountant in the Commonwealth of Massachusetts.